-Several decades before a decorative surface was manually laminated, mainly wood veneer, onto a substrate.
-The increasing demand for furniture at the beginning of the 60s was the reason profile-wrapping machines were developed.
+In previous decades, a decorative surface was manually laminated, mainly using wood veneer, onto a substrate.
+Increased demand for furniture at the beginning of the 60s was the reason profile-wrapping machines were developed.

-Beyond that the pressure at costs and prices as well as the requirements of the customers regarding the surface design played a substantial role.
+Beyond that the pressure on costs and prices as well as the requirements of customers regarding the surface design played a substantial role.

 One of the first such machines was built by Mr. Reinhard Düspohl.

 - Woodworking industry